-- has a stated goal or learning objective.

-- is relevant to the classroom instruction.

-- is engaging and authentic.
+- is relevant to the classroom instruction - is engaging and authentic

-- can be completed independently by the student and may have differentiated options for different learners.
+• can be completed independently by the student and may have differentiated options for different learners

 • should not be completed by the parent.
-Parents may be involved in other ways (e.g. interviews, games, etc.).
+Parents may be involved in other ways (e.g. interviews, games, etc.)

-- is accountable (i.e. assessed formally or informally by the teacher). - can be ended by the parent when the effort exceeds what is reasonable and productive.
+• should be ended by the parent when the effort exceeds what is reasonable and productive